vitessio/website/content/en/docs/user-guides/configuration-advanced/buffering-scenarios.md

 * Perform these operations during non-peak times
 * Ensure we have error handling in case the PRS command fails

-This senario was designed to show buffering assisting
+This scenario was designed to show buffering assisting

 ```sh
 curl -s localhost:15001/metrics | grep -v '^#' | grep buffer_requests